Skip to content

 Collective vs Individual Conditions

-Extended conditions arise at two intertwined levels:
+Extended conditions arise at two intertwined levels.
+Distinguishing them is critical for choosing the right intervention.

 Collective Conditions